zimaben/BaliDriver/README.md

-Welcome to the Kitely Tech Boilerplate Wordpress Plugin
+Welcome to the KT Boilerplate Wordpress Theme

 Create a new plugin:
 You've already created new local folder for the plugin you want to create and downloaded the boilerplate repo.